dsfsi/covid19za/modelhub/README.md

 #### Mode Licensing

 Each model can be licensed under the license that the creator or author wishes.
-By default [without a license] all code on this repository is under a persive open source license, namely the MIT license.
+By default [without a license] all code on this repository is under a permissive open source license, namely the MIT license.
 Make sure to make clear your license in your license files if you are using a different license.

 #### Output Data Licensing